abhiverse01/the-coders-handbook/Becoming an Expert Coder/B. Advanced Programming Concepts.md

 ## Recursion vs Iteration

-**Recursion** is a technique where a function calls itself in order to solve a problem.
+**Recursion** is a technique where a function calls itself to solve a problem.
 Each recursive call works on a smaller instance of the same problem until a base case is reached.

 ### Example of Recursion: